abadid/cmsc424-spring2019/project3/readme.md

 # **Submission**

-To submit the project, zip the matchapp folder into a zip file named **matchapp.zip**.
-Please submit your zip file, `part1.txt` file and `ER diagram` as separate files on ELMS.
+To submit the project, zip the matchapp folder into a zip file named **matchapp.zip** and submit via ELMS.
+Please submit your Part 1 seperately via the quiz on ELMS.

 ## **Part 5 (Optional): Deploying to AWS**